-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2022 academic year) funding to help improve the attainment of our disadvantaged pupils.
-It also outlines the school's allocation from pupil premium grant to the School Led Tutoring provision (25% school contribution for 2021-22).
+This statement details our school's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils, reviewing the year 2022 to 2023.
+It also outlines the school's allocation from pupil premium grant to the School Led Tutoring provision.